-Below find a list of the top ten armchair treasure hunts and their lost treasures to find.
-They are a great way to work the mind, have exciting adventures, and find real life hidden treasures!
-These type of treasure hunts allow you to research, discover, and solve clues right from the chair of your own home; and then once you feel you have solved enough clues and hints, they either inspire you to go in search and retrieve those lost treasures, or can be claimed right from your home.
+Below is a list of the top ten armchair treasure hunts and their lost treasures to find.
+These hunts are a great way to work the mind, have exciting adventures, and find real life hidden treasures!
+They allow you to research, discover, and solve clues right from the chair of your own home; and then once you feel you have solved enough clues, they either inspire you to go in search and retrieve those hidden treasure caches, or they can be claimed right from your home.
+How great is that?!

-And so, below, IN NO PARTICULAR ORDER is a list of top ten armchair treasure hunts.
+IN NO PARTICULAR ORDER is a list of top ten armchair treasure hunts.
 The list is constantly revolving as some hunts get solved and new ones come available.

 Please see the following link for a complete list with near 40 armchair treasure hunts listed!